richardhj/contao-ajax_reload_element/README.md

 This one comes out of the box.

-For all modules that integrate forms you can tick the box «Update a form via ajax».
-Additionally the template "j_ajaxforms" has to be included in the page layout.
+For all modules that integrate forms, you can tick the box «Update a form via ajax».
+Additionally, the template "j_ajaxforms" has to be included in the page layout.
 Instead of reloading the entire page, forms will update itself.

-This feature is supported for all Contao core forms like *change password,* *personal data,* *login form* etc. and forms from third party apps that are programmed in Contao style.
+This feature is supported for all Contao core forms like *change password,* *personal data,* *login form* etc. and forms from third-party apps that are programmed in Contao style.

 #### Demonstration

-When the login was sucessfull, the redirect processed in the login form will be followed.
+When the login was successful, the redirect processed in the login form will be followed.

 ![Demonstration with Contao's core login form](https://cloud.githubusercontent.com/assets/1284725/15799602/20d59fc8-2a62-11e6-8c22-2d1d971aeb20.gif)